← Guides

 After applying, two things happen:

-1. Within 48 hours: You receive a digital facsimile by email.
+1. Within about 4 hours: You receive a digital facsimile by email, issued by the French government.
 This is a PDF document containing your vehicle details, Crit’Air category, and a QR code.
 It is legally valid as interim proof and can be printed or shown on your phone if stopped by police.

-2. Within 7 to 21 days: The physical Crit’Air sticker arrives at your UK address by post.
+2. Within 10 to 14 working days: The physical Crit’Air sticker arrives at your UK address by post.
 This is the official adhesive sticker that you apply to your windscreen.

 The digital facsimile explained